ycpcs/cs201-fall2017/syllabus.md

 ### Lab Policy

-In order to receive credit for completing a lab, you need to get a sign-off from your instructor.
+In order to receive credit for completing a lab, you need to get a sign-off from your instructor *in person*.
 There are two options for this:

 1. For 100% of full credit: Get a sign-off by the end of the *next* class (i.e., the class that follows the one in which we work on the lab in class.)
 2. For 80% of full credit: Get a sign-off sometime before the next exam.